Orphanet/API_Orphadata/README.md

 ### Full update process

 While running individual steps described above could be useful for development purpose, the whole process has been automatized for production purpose.
-First, make sure to check your `DATA_ENV` environment variable value to know on which elasticsearch instance data will be injected.
+First you have to set up the environment variable `DATA_ENV` to chose your elasticsearch instance:
+- `export DATA_ENV=local` for your local elasticsearch instance
+- `export DATA_ENV=remote` for the remote elasticsearch instance (requires [`.varenv`](#env-variables) to be set up too) Note that instead of declaring the variable in a terminal, you can alternatively define it in the `.varenv` file.

 The following command will execute sequentially steps 1, 2 and 3 in one shot: